 When to See a Doctor

-Make an appointment to visit your doctor if you experience hot feet for more than a few weeks, especially if you have a chronic condition that affects your nerves and circulation or if you take medications that may contribute to your symptoms.
+Make an appointment to visit your doctor if you experience burning sensations for more than a few weeks, especially if you have a chronic condition that affects your nerves and circulation.
+Also consult your doctor if you take medications that may contribute to your symptoms.

-Your doctor may be able to help get your hot feet under control by adjusting your medications.
+Your doctor may be able to help get your symptoms under control by adjusting your medications.
 He or she might also run several tests to determine if you have an underlying condition that hasn’t been diagnosed yet, such as neuropathy or diabetes.

 Your doctor might also suggest dopaminergics to help control the amount of movement in the legs (such as the drugs pramipexole, ropinirole, carbidopa or levodopa) or sleep medications, including benzodiazepines, to help you fall and stay asleep.

-- Hot legs and feet (also called Grierson-Gopalan syndrome or burning feet syndrome) refer to uncomfortable burning or warm sensations in the lower body/feet that often interrupt sleep.
-This might occur with other symptoms like tingling, pain or numbness (restless leg syndrome).
+- Hot legs and feet (also called Grierson-Gopalan syndrome or burning feet syndrome) refer to uncomfortable burning or warm sensations in the lower body that often interrupt sleep.
+This might occur with other symptoms like tingling, pain or numbness.

 - What does it mean when your feet get hot?
 Causes can include diabetic neuropathy or other forms of nerve damage, type 2 diabetes, poor blood flow, anemia, genetics, fungal infections, chronic kidney disease, a sedentary lifestyle, and other medical conditions that cause nerve or muscle damage, such as tarsal tunnel syndrome.

 - Some tips for manning symptoms include dressing comfortably when sleeping to reduce warmth, taking care of your feet, changing your diet, exercising, boosting blood flow and trying treatments to manage nerve damage.

-- Establish a nightly routine to help you sleep, correct any deficiencies, and stretch or massage the legs often.
+- Establish a nightly routine to help you sleep, correct any deficiencies, and stretch or massage yourself often.
 Consume more foods with magnesium, iron and B vitamins, and reduce caffeine, sugar and alcohol intake.